rishavdhungel/Python/README.md

 Here are some of the python3 programs that i have developed:

+application.py is the car dealership management program which adds bought car to records and remove sold car from record.

 To run application.py download application.py and data.csv file and keep both file in same folder Run as usual python3 program: